cerico/macfair/docs/VSCODE.md

 $ make vscode
 ```

-Is also run automatically by `make macbook`
+Is also run automatically by `make setup`

 By default runs on all targets, example run below shows role executing on both mac target (kelso.localhost) and debian target (rhyl.io37.ch)